Showing posts with label Art Guild (TPS). Show all posts

 Museum Juried Exhibition & Sale

-Thirty paintings will be exhibited in the Armind Museum art gallery and priced for sale.
+Thirty paintings will be exhibited in the Amerind Museum art gallery and priced for sale.
 Each fine art piece captures the artist's inspiration to create an original using the traditional medium of pastels in our modern world.
 The collection of works will demonstrate the unique beauty of pastel painting, truly revealing "The Power of Pastels."
+Thirty juried pieces include a wide range of subject matter, such as landscape, figure, abstract, or still life.

 Dates